powellgenomicslab/Utilities/README.md

 # Utilities
-A compilation of useful snippets for use on Wolfpack.
+A compilation of useful snippets for use on Brenner.